curl/stats/README.md

 numbers from the time before the number was added to `RELEASES-NOTES`.
 Outputs version, date and counter.

+## files-over-time

+Iterates over all git tags.
+Counts the number of files in the repository at the time of each tag.
+Outputs version, date and counter.

 ## tests-over-time

 Iterates over all git tags.
 Counts the number of files matching